CRIF Personal Credit Report

 • Loan History: Details of every loan or credit service you have availed in the past, repayment history, and status of all accounts.
 This may also include any loans you have guaranteed or cosigned.

-These are some of the information you can expect to find in your personal credit report – irrespective of the credit bureau compiling the report.
+These are some of the information you can expect to find in your personal credit report, irrespective of the credit bureau compiling the report.
 The actual credit report is much more detailed and comprehensive.

 Read on to learn how you can read and understand your personal credit report and what a sample of each section of a credit report might look like.
+In this credit report guide, we’ll break down the CRIF report step by step, so you can fully understand what each detail means and how it affects your credit health.

 How to Read and Interpret Your CRIF Personal Credit Report